NVIDIA-Merlin/HugeCTR/docs/source/api/python_interface.md

 ## Inference API

-> :warning: **Deprecation Warning**: the offline inference based on `InferenceSession` and `InferenceModel` will be deprecated in a future release.
+> **Deprecation Warning**: the offline inference based on `InferenceSession` and `InferenceModel` will be deprecated in a future release.
 Please check out the [Hierarchical Parameter Server](https://nvidia-merlin.github.io/HugeCTR/main/hierarchical_parameter_server/index.html) for alternatives based on TensorFlow and TensorRT.

 For HugeCTR inference API, the core data structures are `InferenceParams` and `InferenceModel`.
 They are designed and implemented for the purpose of multi-GPU offline inference.
 Please refer to [HugeCTR Backend](https://github.com/triton-inference-server/hugectr_backend) if online inference with Triton is needed.